kukuu/react-hooks/README.md

 A Hook is a special function that lets you “hook into” React features.
 For example, useState is a Hook that lets you add React state to function components.

  If you write a function component and realize you need to add some state to it, previously you had to convert it to a class.
 Now you can use a Hook inside the existing function component.
-We’re going to do that right now!

 For example, In a function component, we have no this, so we can’t assign or read this.state.
 Instead, we call the useState Hook directly inside our component: